+In 2023, the net position increased by \$2,780,504 largely due to the recoveries from insolvent estates offset by the claims and administrative expenses of the new insolvencies.
 The net position decreased by \$2,192,544 in 2022 chiefly due to no assessment was collected and the TLHIGA's normal operations were paid from existing assets.
 In 2021, the net position increased by \$21,979,533 largely due to the receipt of a litigation recovery related to one receivership estate and a settlement payment during the year.
-In 2020, the net position increased by \$2,734,768.
-This change is primarily due to the collection of the Class A assessment of \$2.3 million.
-The 2022 change in net position was affected by the net results in administration operations, (\$1.45 million) and estate operations, (\$738 thousand) as shown in Table 4.
-The 2022 change in net position was largely due to the TLHIGA's normal operations.
+The 2023 change in net position was affected by the net results in administration operations, (\$549 thousand) and estate operations, \$3.33 million as shown in Table 4.

-Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended December 31, 2023 and 2022

 The amount by which the net assets of individual estates exceed the amount necessary to carry out the obligations of the TLHIGA, including assets accruing from net realized gains and income from investments, may be refunded in accordance with the TLHIGA's governing statute.
-The TLHIGA's Board of Directors did not authorize a refund in 2022, 2021, or 2020.
+The TLHIGA's Board of Directors did not authorize a refund in 2023, 2022, or 2021.

-Table 4 2022 Change in Net Position by Estates and Administration
+Table 4 2023 Change in Net Position by Estates and Administration